acburdine/hideNsneak/README.md

 Contributions
 -------------
 We would love to have you contribute to hideNsneak.
-Feel free to fork the repo and start contributing, we will review pull requests as we receive them.
+Feel free to pull the repo and start contributing, we will review pull requests as we receive them.
 If you feel like some things need improvement or some features need adding, feel free to open up an issue and hopefully -- someone will pick it up.

 License